 Contact our graduate advisors for information about enrolling or enroll through the Graduate School: 610-436-2943.

-Completion timeframe: With six sessions a year (Spring, Summer 1, Summer 2, Post-Summer, Fall, and Winter), you can complete a degree in as little as 1.5 years, or if you need more time, we will give you up to five years to complete your graduate degree.
+Completion timeframe: With six sessions a year (Spring, Summer 1, Summer 2, Post-Summer, Fall, and Winter), you may be able to complete a degree in two years, or if you need more time, we will give you up to five years to complete your graduate degree.
 Our students include both part-time and full-time candidates.
 You may start in the fall, take several courses a semester and obtain your MALC degree the following year.
 If you start in January, and include the Winter and the two Summer sessions, you may finish by the end of the calendar year.

-Transfer courses: We will transfer in up to 9 credits from another graduate program toward your degree, provided those credits are not part of a completed degree.
+Transfer courses: Students may transfer in up to 9 credits from another graduate program toward your degree, provided those credits are not part of a completed degree.
 We also encourage cultural and language immersion study as part of your graduate experience.